-There's something for everyone in Cornwall - picturesque fishing villages, fabulous food, outstanding surf, windswept headlands, sandy beaches, and atmospheric moors - we hope you'll return again and again to experience all that this amazing area has to offer.
+There's something for everyone in Cornwall - picturesque fishing villages, fabulous food, outstanding surf, windswept headlands, sandy beaches and atmospheric moors - we hope you'll be one of our many guests who return again and again to experience all this amazing area has to offer.

 For activity holidays

 Being so close to the sea means plenty of opportunity for getting on the water.
 For a unique view of the coastline try kayaking, coasteering or stand-up paddle boarding (SUP) - all are on offer at nearby Port Gaverne.
 Cornwall is renowned for its surfing and surf lessons are available at Polzeath and Trebarwith Strand.
 For the adventurous there's wake-boarding and water-skiing at Rock.
 Or, if you prefer being on the water rather than in it, both sailing and powerboating are available also from Rock with Camel Sailing.
 Off the water you can follow in Poldark's hoofprints and enjoy a ride across Bodmin Moor from nearby St. Breward.